zschocke2/courses-part-1-workshop-handleseminar-halle-2019-zschocke/chapter1.md

 xp: 100
 ```

-resample heart rate data from RRI (to obtain sampling rate as respiration signal)
+In the next step we want to compare RRI and resample heart rate data from RRI (to obtain sampling rate as respiration signal)

+approx(x,y,xout)
+x - x values
+y - values
+xout - series of new datapoints

 `@instructions`